SeanGreenbaum/Azure-VMCompute/README.md

 Here, review the settings and deploy the VM(s) as configured.
 Enjoy!

 ---

+# Deploy AZ Cluster Nodes
+Primary deploy template files: azclusternodes.json, ui/ui-azclusternodes.json
+These JSON templates use linked templates to create multiple resources.
+It assumes you already have a vNet and a Subnet created in the Azure Resource Group.
+All objects are being located in the same Resource Group.
+- This is using managed disks.
+- The licenses are all using Azure Hybrid Benefit licensing.
+This **requires you to license your OS per your existing Enterprise Agreement**.

+When running the deployment by clicking the Deploy button above, you will be prompted to answer several questions.
+The button uses the ui/ui-azureclusternodes.json file for a custom UI in the Azure Portal.
+The parameters are then passed to azclusternodes.json for actual build. azclusternodes.json depends on several of the other json files present in this repo to complete its tasks.

+## In the Basics section:
+- Subscription: This is the subscription you will deploy to.
+- Resource Group: This is the resource group the resources will be deployed to.
+The vNet and Subnet must already exist in this Resource Group
+### In the Instance Details subsection
+- Region: This is the deploy to location in Azure.
+The vNet and Subnet must already exist in that location
+- VM1 Name: This is the name of VM1, both inside the OS and in the Azure Portal
+- VM1 Availability Zone: This is the Availability Zone for VM1.
+(AZs must be available in the Region you selected above)
+- VM2 Name: This is the name of VM2, both inside the OS and in the Azure Portal
+- VM2 Availability Zone: This is the Availability Zone for VM2.
+(AZs must be available in the Region you selected above)
+- Do you want 2 or 3 VMs in this deployment.
+Simple selector for 2 or 3 VMs.
+If 3 is selected, then options for a 3rd VM are displayed.
+    - VM3 Name: This is the name of VM3, both inside the OS and in the Azure Portal
+    - VM3 Availability Zone: This is the Availability Zone for VM3.
+(AZs must be available in the Region you selected above)

+### VM Hardware subsection
+All VMs being built will use these values
+- VM SKU: Select the SKU of the VMs from the drop down
+- Storage Type: StandardHDD, StandardSSD, PremiumSSD
+- Do you wish to configure data disks: Yes/No
+    - If selecting No, then no additional questions.
+VM will not have any additional data disk attached at creation.
+    - If selecting Yes, then additional questions are asked:
+        - Number of Data Disks: Enter the number of data disks to be added to the VM
+        - Data Disk host Caching: None/ReadOnly/ReadWrite
+        - Size of data disks: Enter the size (in GB).
+All disks will be created of the same size.

+### VM Networking subsection
+All VMs being built will use these values
+- Virtual Network Name: Select the Virtual Network from the drop down menu.
+Click Create New if creating a new Virtual Network.
+    - If creating a new Virtual network it will be added to the Resource Group of the deployment.
+- VNet Subnet Name: Select the Subnet from the drop down menu.
+- Accelerated Networking: Enable if VM sku supports.
+Disabled by default

+### VM Software subsection
+All VMs being built will use these values
+- Admin Username: This is the username of the built in admin account
+- Admin Password: This is the password of the built in admin account.
+This must be complex.
+- VM OS: Select the VM OS
+- VM OS Build: Use "latest" by default.
+If need a prior version, use PowerShell to determine the correct build value based on available options in Azure
+`Get-AzVMImage -Location <location> -PublisherName <PublisherName> -Offer <OfferName> -Skus <sku>`
+`Get-AzVMImage -Location EastUS -PublisherName MicrosoftWindowsServer -Offer WindowsServer -Skus 2022-datacenter-smalldisk-g2`
+- Auto Shutdown Time: Based on an Azure Automation account which must already exist.
+Creates a Tag on the VM object with specfied value
+    - Accepted values: 1700, 2200, 2300, 2330, None
+- Install Failover Cluster Feature.
+Enable this checkbox to install the FailoverCluster feature and RSAT tools to the server

+## Domain Join Options
+This section covers running a post build extension which will cause the VMs to join the specified Active Directory domain.
+This domain must already exist, domain controllers must be accessible, and the DNS on the virtual network must already be configured to allow the new VM(s) to discover the domain.
+- Domain Join: Default is No. If changed to Yes, the additional prompts will be displayed

+    - Domain to Join: This is the FQDN of the AD domain to join
+    - Domain Join Username: This is the username to be used to complete the domain join.
+Username must be in the format **domain\username** or **username@domainFQDN**
+    - Domain Join Password: This is the password for the above user account

+## Advanced Options
+This section is for dev purposes.
+Default is No. Leave it at No unless instructed to use seperate configurations.
+Items present here may change based on any dev work I'm doing with the templates.
+Advanced options may not be production ready features yet, therefore should not be used.

+## Review + Create
+Here, review the settings and deploy the VM(s) as configured.
+Enjoy!

+---

 # Deploy an AD Forest
 Primary deploy template files: adforest-dsc.json, uiad-forest.json